ncharriere/Genome_annotation/report/report.md

 | rDNA      | 45S            | 3125   | 2412227   | 1.50%    |
 | Total     | -              | 29970  | 24230307  | 15.05%   |

 Figure 04. *Summary of transposable element (TE) annotation from EDTA.
 Columns indicate the TE class, subtype (if applicable), number of sequences, total bases masked, and percentage of the genome masked.
 Totals for all elements are provided at the bottom.*
+*The genome is ~15% repetitive, dominated by Gypsy LTRs and Helitrons—consistent with Brassicaceae genomes.*

 ### Figure 05 - AED score distribution plots